guilhermaosales/bank-account-service/README.md

 # bank-account-service

+Provides bank account informations data and allows saving, recovering and modifications.

+### Info

 As I'm looking to deepen my knowledge as developer so I'm developing this app.
 It's one an part of my mini-banking project.

-Will be improved on the road and totally experimental.
+Will be improved along the way in a totally experimental form.

 ## Technologies